 Creamy mushroom soup is lighter than the traditional cream of mushroom soup -- and so much better!
-I bet you can guess, I love this soup.
-There are two secrets that make this soup so good.
-First, the mushrooms are cooked for a long time undisturbed that bringing out their flavor.
-This simple technique makes an unmistakable difference.
-Second, a light amount is cream is used, this allows the mushroom flavor to shine through.
+I bet you can guess I love this soup.
+Two secrets make this soup so good.
+First, the mushrooms are cooked for a long time undisturbed, bringing out their flavor.
+This simple technique makes a definite difference.
+Second, a light amount is cream is used; this allows the mushroom flavor to shine through.
 It is as if the mushrooms are the star and the cream is the supporting actor.

-If you are wanting to pair this soup with another dish I recommend the kale crunch salad or winter roasted veggie bowl.
+If you want to pair this soup with another dish, I recommend the kale crunch salad or winter roasted veggie bowl.
 I also have a couple of bread recipes that go well with this soup.
-If you are new to bread making I recommend my easy yeast bread.
+I recommend my easy yeast bread if you are new to bread making.

 There is a trick to bringing out the best possible flavor in mushrooms.
 Follow these steps to take your mushroom soup from meh to OH MY GOD.

 To bring out the best flavor, toss the mushrooms in olive oil.
-I recommend using the olive oil that is left in the pan from cooking the onions.
+I recommend using the olive oil left in the pan from cooking the onions.

-Sprinkling the mushrooms with a pinch of salt helps to bring out the flavor, but also draws out any moisture.
+Sprinkling the mushrooms with a pinch of salt helps bring out the flavor and draws out any moisture.

 Evenly spread the mushrooms at the bottom of the pot.
-The goal here is to have as many mushrooms as possible touching the bottom surface.
+The goal is to have as many mushrooms touching the bottom surface as possible.